CivicTechWR/WRvotes/docs/resources/voter-info.md

 #### What is this all about?

-On October 22, 2018, there will be a municipal election in Waterloo Region (and the rest of Ontario).
-Up for election will be representatives of three different levels of government:
+On October 22nd, 2018, are the Ontario municipal elections, including here in Waterloo Region.
+Representatives for three areas of government will be elected:

 - Regional government (Regional Chair and Councillors)
 - Municipal governments (Mayors and Ward Councillors)
 - School boards (Trustees)

-There is a good, readable voter's guide to municipal elections in Ontario on the Ministry of Municipal Affairs and Housing website:
+There is an easy to understand voter's guide for the Ontario municipal election on the Ministry of Municipal Affairs and Housing website:
 [2018 Voters' Guide](http://www.mah.gov.on.ca/Page18734.aspx).

 #### Why should I vote in municipal elections?